zkVerify/parazkv/docker/README.md

 docker run --rm --entrypoint parazkv-node zkverify/parazkv-node:local build-spec --chain local --disable-default-bootnode > ../../staging/para-spec.json
 ```
 Before the next step, you can modify it if you want to change any parameter or add preminted account.<br>
 The generated one is already configured to use the as initial collators the ones defined in docker/resources/envs/parachain.
-(Alith and Baltathar)<br>
+(Alice and Bob)<br>

 5- Generate **parachain** raw spec: